swethina/Appium/README.md

-Trello app

-UI automation for the trello application using Java and Appium
+This project automates UI testing for the Trello mobile application using Java and Appium.
+It features comprehensive test scripts, clear setup instructions, and thorough documentation.
+Designed to assist QA engineers and developers, the project enhances the efficiency and reliability of mobile app testing, ensuring high-quality standards for the Trello app.
+Ideal for those looking to streamline and improve their automated testing processes for mobile applications.